pauwels-labs/redact-docs/source/index.rst

 In a Redact-enabled website, a user can guarantee that "Redacted" data on a webpage has been secured with strong encryption, is only accessible to those who are explicitly granted access, and can be deleted or updated at any time.
-In order to operate on the "Redacted" data, websites maintain references to it.
+In order to operate on the redacted data, websites maintain references to it.
 For example, in a traditional website, there might be a database field called "name" with the value "Alice Doe".
 In the Redact-enabled website, the database field would still be called "name" but its value would be something like ".profile.name.".
-This value is interpreted by the Redact-client (installed on the user's device), and is translated into the readable data in a way that makes it impossible for the website owner to read it unless granted access by the user.
+This value is interpreted by the :ref:`Client<client>` (installed on the user's device), and is translated into the readable data in a way that makes it impossible for the website owner to read it unless granted access by the user.
 With no data to steal, the website owner no longer has to worry about the